 Florida's Southwest Region

-Southeast Florida has an interesting mix: part swamp, part island communities and part city.
+Southeast Florida has an interesting mix: part swamp, part island communities, and part city.
 Miami and Fort Lauderdale offer everything to satisfy urban dwellers.
-International boutiques, huge shopping malls, international cuisine and a vivid nightlife are the attributes of this area.
+International boutiques, huge shopping malls, international cuisine, and vivid nightlife are the attributes of this area.
 The historical roots of Southeast Florida a clearly visible wherever you go.
 The whole area is heavily influenced by Spanish cultures.
-Spanish and art deco-inspired architecture, Spanish art, Spanish food and the Spanish language are almost dominant in that region.
+Spanish and art deco-inspired architecture, Spanish art, Spanish food, and the Spanish language are almost dominant in that region.
 Many celebrities made Miami their permanent home because of the interesting multicultural flair.